The Air Circus: Plot

-In Ypsilanti, Michigan, Speed Doolittle (Arthur Lake), the brash Don Juan of the town, and Buddy Blake (David Rollins), a more serious and modest youth, spend their days tinkering with a rickety homemade glider mounted on a battered car.
+In Ypsilanti, Michigan, Speed Doolittle, the brash Don Juan of the town, and Buddy Blake, a more serious and modest youth, spend their days tinkering with a rickety homemade glider mounted on a battered car.
 Their dream is to become real aviators.

-Mrs. Blake (Louise Dresser), a war widow who lost her elder son, Lieutenant Blake (Earl Robinson), in World War I, is hesitant to let Buddy go to aviation school.
+Mrs. Blake, a war widow who lost her elder son, Lieutenant Blake, in World War I, is hesitant to let Buddy go to aviation school.
 Memories of her first son’s sacrifice weigh heavily, but she finally gives in.
 Meanwhile, Speed takes leave of Ypsilanti, showered with farewell kisses from several girlfriends.

-The two head west to the Pacific School of Aviation, run by Charles Manning (Charles Delaney) and his sister Sue Manning (Sue Carol).
+The two head west to the Pacific School of Aviation, run by Charles Manning and his sister Sue Manning.
 Sue, though modest about her skills at first, is an experienced aviatrix and instructor.
-Around the hangars, comic mishaps come courtesy of mechanic Jerry McSwiggin (Heinie Conklin).
+Around the hangars, comic mishaps come courtesy of mechanic Jerry McSwiggin.

 Both boys throw themselves into training.
-Speed Doolittle (Arthur Lake) quickly proves a natural in the air.
-Buddy Blake (David Rollins), while enthusiastic, is daunted by his first passenger flight.
+Speed Doolittle quickly proves a natural in the air.
+Buddy Blake, while enthusiastic, is daunted by his first passenger flight.
 He forces himself to look over the side, marveling at the miniature landscape far below.

 Disaster strikes when Speed’s impulsive flying nearly collides with Buddy’s practice plane.
 Buddy swerves to avoid him and crashes.
 He is unhurt but deeply shaken, and his confidence is gone.
 Convinced he’s a coward, he refuses to fly again, remaining at the school as a ground mechanic.

-Sensing trouble, Mrs. Blake (Louise Dresser) travels to the school.
-She finds her son Buddy Blake (David Rollins) alone, emotionally crushed.
+Sensing trouble, Mrs. Blake travels to the school.
+She finds her son Buddy Blake alone, emotionally crushed.
 In this early Movietone dialogue scene, she comforts him, urging him to give up flying.
 Buddy promises her he will never take to the air again.
 Downstairs, other students and instructors are laughing and dancing with their sweethearts, a sharp contrast to the tearful exchange above.

-Soon after, Sue Manning (Sue Carol) and Speed Doolittle (Arthur Lake) take off together.
+Soon after, Sue Manning and Speed Doolittle take off together.
 During takeoff, the plane’s landing gear is ripped away — but they don’t realize it.
-On the ground, Buddy Blake (David Rollins) spots the danger.
-Forgetting his promise and his fear, he pleads with Mrs. Blake (Louise Dresser) to let him fly after them.
+On the ground, Buddy Blake spots the danger.
+Forgetting his promise and his fear, he pleads with Mrs. Blake to let him fly after them.
 She hesitates, then nods.

 Buddy jumps into a plane and roars into the sky.
 Speed sees him waving from another aircraft, assuming it’s just Buddy’s excitement at being airborne again.
 Buddy maneuvers beneath them to prevent a landing until he can make the danger clear.
 Sue finally understands; she climbs onto the wing and parachutes to safety.
 Speed follows suit, leaping after her.

-With the others safe, Buddy Blake (David Rollins) lands his own plane smoothly — his fear gone forever.
-Sue Manning (Sue Carol) and Speed Doolittle (Arthur Lake) congratulate him, and Mrs. Blake (Louise Dresser) embraces her son.
+With the others safe, Buddy Blake lands his own plane smoothly — his fear gone forever.
+Sue Manning and Speed Doolittle congratulate him, and Mrs. Blake embraces her son.
 The film closes on Buddy’s exultant cry: “I can fly — I can fly!”, the triumphant end title punctuating his victory over fear.